ucb-bar/chipyard/docs/Generators/SiFive-Generators.rst

     :start-after: DOC include start: GPIORocketConfig
     :end-before: DOC include end: GPIORocketConfig

 Some of the devices in ``sifive-blocks`` (such as GPIO) may already have pre-defined mixins within the Chipyard example project.
-You may be able to use these config mixin directly, but you should be aware of their addresses within the SoC address map.
+You may be able to use these config mixins directly, but you should be aware of their addresses within the SoC address map.